The quilting's done, but... ...a quilt isn't done until its edges are.

 The Great Binding Debate

-Quilters differ on whether or not binding strips should be cut on the bias.
+Should binding strips always be cut on the bias?

-Some believe that bias wears better on the edge of a quilt because of the extra threads along a bias line.
+Some believe bias wears better on the edge of a quilt due the extra threads along a bias line.
 Straight grain binding, because it has fewer threads along the binding edge, is a weaker edge finish.

 What Makes A Good Binding